Updated November 2024

 REITs come in two flavors: publicly traded and non-traded.

 Publicly traded REITs trade on exchanges like the New York Stock Exchange.
 Anyone can invest in the REIT.
-You can either purchase the specific stock yourself or a commingled vehicle like an exchange-traded fund (“ETF”) or a mutual fund that owns a basket of stocks.
+You can either purchase the specific stock yourself or gain exposure by buying shares of a commingled vehicle, like an exchange-traded fund (“ETF”) or a mutual fund that owns a basket of stocks.

 Non-traded REITs are subject to the same requirements as their public counterparts but are highly illiquid.
 Investing in a non-traded REIT means locking up your money for two to five years, typically, in exchange for potentially higher dividends.
 Since non-traded REITs don’t trade on the exchanges, their prices reflect the value of their property portfolio rather than market sentiment.
 It also means that non-traded REITs appear much less volatile than publicly traded REITs.